Foundations of Psychedelic-Assisted Therapy (PAT)

 SEAN O’CARROLL - Lead trainer

 Sean O’Carroll will be head trainer for this workshop.
-Sean is Head of Psychotherapy at Clarion Clinics and Trainer + Psychotherapist with the Monash University Clinical Psychedelic Research Lab in Melbourne, Australia.
+Sean was formerly Head of Psychotherapy at Clarion Clinics and Trainer + Psychotherapist with the Monash University Clinical Psychedelic Research Lab in Melbourne, Australia.

 He developed and delivered PAT training to teams at Monash University, Swinburne University and Curtin University for trials working with psilocybin and GAD, TRD, and Chronic Pain, respectively.
 He has completed the MAPS training, and been training assistant on a second MAPS training.
 He is currently working working on the Monash University MDMA for PSTD trial.